huiziy/BIOS626_Midterm/README.md

 |   11 STAND_TO_LIE       | 90 (1.2%)    |         |
 |         12 LIE_TO_STAND | 57 (0.7%)    |         |

+There are 21 participants in the training data and 9 in the testing data.
+We note that the participants in the training set do not appear in the testing set.
+Each participants have multiple observations of their movement trajectories during the experiment.
+The majority of the activites are either static or dynamic activities and only a small portion is the postural transitions (< 5%).

 ## Train Test Split and Cross Validation

+To avoid overfitting, we split the training data into two: training and validation.
+Because we want to model to perform well for predicting the activities of completely unknown individuals, we split the training data by ID: those with ID less than 23 were placed in the training set and the rest are in validation.
+We also tuned the hyperparameters of models using out-of-bag samples and cross validation.
+Addtional details will be provided in the section below.

 ## Binary Classification